-Fraudulent emails are being received by our customers from some email accounts.
-The email requests they input their ATM/Debit Card Number and personal identification number (PIN).
-DO NOT RESPOND!
-DELETE THE EMAIL MESSAGE IMMEDIATELY!
+Fraudulent emails have been received by our customers from some email accounts.
+The email requests they input their ATM or Debit Card Number and personal identification number (PIN).
+Do not respond to these emails and delete the email message immediately!

 The Poca Valley Bank will NOT ask you for your PIN number on the telephone or via email.

 For security purposes, you will be prompted to change your password at least every six months.
 PVB will NOT use a pop-up window or an email to request that you provide a new PIN or password.